DC Semester Program students are available to intern every fall and spring semester!

 How the Program Works

 A William & Mary professor teaches two courses that are specifically designed for the DC Semester Program theme.
-These classes meet on Tuesday and Thursday evenings and Friday afternoons.
-Students then spend 30-35 hours per week, Monday-Thursday at their internship site.
+These classes meet on Tuesday and Thursday evenings and Friday mornings.
+Students then spend 30-35 hours per week, Monday-Thursday and potentially Friday afternoons, at their internship site.
 Students receive 6-8 credits for their course work and an additional 6 credits for the academic work they complete in association with their internship.

 Upcoming Themes and Courses